fstrnad/geoutils/README.md

 # Geoutils

-This is a useful package for processing and plotting geodata provided as nc-files and pre- and postprocessing them accordingly.
+This is a small package for processing and plotting geodata provided as nc-files and pre- and postprocessing them accordingly.
+It is mostly build upon the xarray package.

 ### 1. Clone repository:
 ```